-- 12. Where specific individuals, including witnesses to particular events, are named in the original written report or the Responding Party's written response, they may also be interviewed.
+- 13. Where specific individuals, including witnesses to particular events, are named in the original written report or the Responding Party's written response, they may also be interviewed.
 Other relevant persons identified during the investigation who the Investigators believe may be able to assist the investigation, particularly when there is a conflict of evidence, may also be interviewed.
 There is no requirement for witnesses to be accompanied at interviews as they are not accountable during this process.
-Witnesses cannot be compelled to give statements; they attend on a voluntary basis. - 13.
-Any witness statements taken from individuals will be circulated to both the Reporting Party and the Responding Party for comment and feedback to the Investigators within five working days of the receipt of the copy statement, and before any conclusion is reached by the Investigators. - 14.
+Witnesses cannot be compelled to give statements; they attend on a voluntary basis. - 14.
+Any witness statements taken from individuals will be circulated to both the Reporting Party and the Responding Party for comment and feedback to the Investigators within five working days of the receipt of the copy statement, and before any conclusion is reached by the Investigators. - 15.
 The Institute will endeavour to complete an investigation within 30 working days of receipt of the written report from the Reporting Party.
-However, circumstances may arise which delay this process including, but not limited to, the appointment of external investigators; scheduling conflicts with external investigators; absence of a key witness or participant on leave. - 15.
+However, circumstances may arise which delay this process including, but not limited to, the appointment of external investigators; scheduling conflicts with external investigators; absence of a key witness or participant on leave. - 16.
 At all stages of the investigation a clear record of the process will be maintained.
-At the completion of the investigation a report will be prepared, which will include the terms of reference, the specific nature and details of the report, the response of the Responding Party, the results of the investigation and the conclusion. - 16.
-The report will be issued to the commissioner of the investigation (i.e. HR Manager/Registrar). - 17.
-The Reporting Party and the Responding Party will each receive a full copy of the investigation report from the commissioner of the investigation and will have the opportunity to comment on the outcome of the investigation before any further actions are taken. - 18.
-Depending upon the outcome of the report, commencement of disciplinary procedures may arise in line with the Institute's policies and procedures. - 19.
-Where a report is not upheld, no action will be taken against the Reporting Party provided the report was made in good faith. - 20.
-If the investigation shows that a false report has been made which is vexatious or malicious or otherwise not made in good faith, then such action will be treated as
+At the completion of the investigation a report will be prepared, which will include the terms of reference, the specific nature and details of the report, the response of the Responding Party, the results of the investigation and the conclusion.

-- serious misconduct and the Institute reserves the right to take appropriate disciplinary action against the Reporting Party(s) in such circumstances. - 21.
-No employee/student with a genuine report needs fear that their report will prejudice their future prospects, or ongoing studies with the Institute. - 22.
-After the investigation is complete and the outcome has been considered by both parties, both will have the right to appeal to the President, or other person nominated by the Institute if appropriate, within five working days of the outcome of the investigation having been notified to them. - 23.
+- 17. The report will be issued to the commissioner of the investigation (i.e. HR Manager or Registrar). - 18.
+The Reporting Party and the Responding Party will each receive a full copy of the investigation report from the commissioner of the investigation and will have the opportunity to comment on the outcome of the investigation before any further actions are taken.
+Every effort will be made to maintain strict confidentiality and proper discretion in the processing and distribution of the report. - 19.
+Depending upon the outcome of the report, commencement of disciplinary procedures may arise in line with the Institute's policies and procedures. - 20.
+Where a report is not upheld, no action will be taken against the Reporting Party provided the report was made in good faith. - 21.
+If the investigation shows that a false report has been made which is vexatious or malicious or otherwise not made in good faith, then such action will be treated as serious misconduct and the Institute reserves the right to take appropriate disciplinary action against the Reporting Party(s) in such circumstances. - 22.
+No employee/student with a genuine report needs fear that their report will results in victimisation or prejudice their future prospects, or ongoing studies with the Institute.
+Staff are protected from victimisation under the Equality Act, and the Institute will provide similar protections for students. - 23.
+After the investigation is complete and the outcome has been considered by both parties, both will have the right to appeal to the President, or other person nominated by the Institute if appropriate, within five working days of the outcome of the investigation having been notified to them. - 24.
 Note, internal investigations procedures will be suspended upon the commencement of any external investigation procedures e.g. Gardaí investigation.

-8.10 Post Informal Report Form
+9.8 Post Informal Report Form